-Microsoft Defender AV must block process creations originating from PSExec and WMI commands.
+Microsoft Defender AV must audit process creations originating from PSExec and WMI commands.

 Description